NSO-developer/nso-examples/sdk-api/README.md

 and operational data stores from a Java application.
 Used by the NSO Development Guide chapter Using CDB.

+### cdb-twophase
+Demonstrates a two-phase CDB mandatory subscriber that will iterate over the changed configuration during the prepare phase of the transaction and abort the transaction if the number of devices with configuration changes exceeds a limit.

+### event-notifications
+Demonstrates how to use the Python `_ncs.events` low-level module for subscribing to and processing NSO event notifications.
+The Python script used with this example can also be used as a standalone application for debugging any NSO instance.

 ### alarms
 Illustrates how to submit alarms to NSO using the Java `AlarmSinkCentral`.